We Have A Lot Of Questions About Black Irish, Mariah Carey's New Liquor

 There's a rationale behind the product, though.
 Carey's maternal family hails from Ireland, and according to the press release, the name is meant to be "a playful nod to her Black and Irish lineage."
 Carey has spoken about her biracial identity before, and went particularly in-depth in a 2020 interview with Vulture.

-Black Irish is currently available in three flavors.
-The original liqueur is described as "rich" and "luxurious," with "aromas of freshly roasted coffee, milk chocolate, and warm spices"; you can also purchase the "silky, creamy, and smooth" white chocolate liqueur, or the "rich and creamy" salted caramel flavor.
-So far, the reviews are positive, and some Instagram commenters said that the flavors mix well together.
+Black Irish is currently available in three flavours.
+The original liqueur is described as "rich" and "luxurious," with "aromas of freshly roasted coffee, milk chocolate, and warm spices"; you can also purchase the "silky, creamy, and smooth" white chocolate liqueur, or the "rich and creamy" salted caramel flavour.
+So far, the reviews are positive, and some Instagram commenters said that the flavours mix well together.
 Twitter fans especially can't wait to get their hands on some bottles.

 Advertisement